lisdude/rmoo/MANUAL.md

 |                        |               |                                                                                                                                                                                                                     |

 ### Miscellaneous Settings
-These are some settings you can put in your general emacs settings to enhance your rmoo experience.
+These are some settings you can put in your general Emacs settings to enhance your rmoo experience.

 | Setting                                                   | Effect                                                                                                       |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |